rareddy/docker-quickstarts/data-federation/README.md

  - How to pull Teiid docker image and integrate data from MariaDB and CSV file
  - Run the Docker container
  - Run a JDBC client to access the Teiid engine started in a Docker container you created.

+Until I learn to use SWARM or Kubernetes, the receipe.txt file has all the command to follow to run the example